 Appealing your 2017 rateable value

-From April 2017 the Valuation Office Agency are introducing a new process for business rates appeals called check, challenge, appeal.
+From April 2017 the Valuation Office Agency introduced a new process for business rates appeals called Check, Challenge, Appeal.

 - For more information see: Business rates revaluation

 You do not have to be represented to make an appeal.
 If you wish to be represented, take great care when appointing a rating advisor.
 Check that they are knowledgeable and experienced and have appropriate indemnity insurance.
 Members of the following institutes are qualified and regulated by rules of professional conduct:

 - Royal Institution of Chartered Surveyors (RICS) and

 - the Institute of Revenues Rating and Valuation (IRRV)

 There are two multipliers which are set by the Government from 1 April each year.
 Your business rates bill is calculated by applying the appropriate multiplier to the rateable value.

 For the year starting 1 April 2018 the multipliers are: